 There is so much to cover that this kind of decision needs to be thought about long and hard by you, your family and possibly someone like a financial advisor.
 As we can’t cover the whole topic in phenomenal detail we will simply raise some key issues that you may or may not have considered when choosing between renting and buying a property.

 Remember, if you are having doubt about the decision, you can feel free to come and speak to your expert conveyancing solicitors from Manchester to go over it with you.
+Call our number and you will be put through to a specialist law firm.
 Our best interest is always longevity.
 We only want the deal to work for you.
 Our interest is never in misguiding you for a quick buck.
-We want to build long term relationships with as many people as possible.
+The team we work with want to build long term relationships with as many people as possible.

 Your money situation is going to be a big factor.
 The person with £0 in the bank is going to have a hard time getting anywhere to live and the person with £100m in the bank can think about buying property to let out to other renters.

 Make sure you really understand your money situation.
 This is a complicated issue in and of itself.
 You have to be able to see where you are now and where you are likely to be in the future.
 For example, if you were to get a sizeable mortgage for a home but you know that your income is extremely unstable – this might not be a wise move.
 However, if you have a stable career with a good amount of savings and other industry opportunities – maybe it will not be a problem.

 So think about your money situation now and where it could be down the line as to whether you want to do something like take out an expensive mortgage.